How to sleep comfortably after a c-section

 How much rest should you aim to get after a c-section?

-Avoiding heavy lifting is crucial in the first few weeks after your c-section as you need to avoid putting strain on your stitches.
+Becca says that avoiding heavy lifting is also crucial in the first few weeks after your c-section, as you need to avoid putting strain on your stitches, so having family around if possible will be really important.
 If your baby does sleep, prioritise having time to yourself and rest.
 You'll also want to wait before having sex after your c-section to further aid recovery.

-There is no one single sleeping position that will suit all women who have had a caesarean section, but there are a few that may be recommended to help you sleep comfortably after a c-section.
+If you're looking for the best position to sleep after a c-section, Becca says there's no one single sleeping position that will suit all women who have had a caesarean section.
+However, she says there are a few positions that may be recommended to help you sleep comfortably after a c-section.

 Some safe sleeping positions after a c-section include: